 Food Safety Issues

-On March 11 2008, 'The World According to Monsanto', by journalist and film maker Marie-Monique Robin, was was aired on French television.
-The documentary you won't be seeing on American television, revealed that the biotech giant is threatening to destroy the agricultural biodiversity which has served mankind for thousands of years. (right)
+On March 11 2008, 'The World According to Monsanto', by journalist and film maker Marie-Monique Robin, was aired on French television.
+The documentary you won't be seeing on American television revealed that the biotech giant is threatening to destroy the agricultural biodiversity that has served mankind for thousands of years. (right)

-Between May 1 and May 26, a broad coalition of food, farm, health, public interest, and environmental groups all over the country, joined by leading organic food companies, raised one million dollars to support the California Right to Know Genetically Engineered Food Act, a citizens' ballot initiative, and other state GMO-labeling campaigns.
-The money was raised in response to efforts by Monsanto and "California Citizens Against Lawsuit Abuse" (CALA) to disuade and confuse more than 90% of California voters who want labels on genetically engineered food.
+In May 2012, a broad coalition of food, farm, health, public interest, and environmental groups all over the country, joined by leading organic food companies, raised one million dollars to support the California Right to Know Genetically Engineered Food Act, a citizens' ballot initiative, and other state GMO-labeling campaigns.
+The money was raised in response to efforts by Monsanto and "California Citizens Against Lawsuit Abuse" (CALA) to dissuade and confuse more than 90 percent of California voters who want labels on genetically engineered food.

 Roundup Ready Controversy

-(Note: There are a host of other concerns with genetic modification.
-Issues and statistics in the fast-paced biotech world are ever in flux.
-The reader is encouraged to visit the other websites below for more and up-to-date info.)
-Monsanto is considered the Mother of agricultural biotech (1).
-Their "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate allowing farmers to drench both their crops and crop land with the herbicide so as to be able to kill nearby weeds without killing the crops.
+Monsanto's "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate, which lets farmers drench both their cropland with the herbicide to kill nearby weeds without killing the crops.
 According to Charles M. Benbrook, an expert in the field: "RR soybeans are heavily herbicide dependent."

 Campaign to Undermine Organic Agriculture

 Monsanto partially funds the anti-organic Center for Global Food Issues, a project of the right-wing Hudson Institute.
 It is run by Dennis Avery and his son Alex Avery.
-Here find the latest on Hudson's anti-environmental and pro-biotech spinmeister Michael Fumento, and his secretly taking money (at least $60,000) from Monsanto.
+See also Hudson's anti-environmental and pro-biotech spinmeister Michael Fumento, who secretly took at least $60,000 from Monsanto.
 See also Bill Berkowitz, Hudson Institute: Home of the indicted and the exposed, Media Transparency, January 18, 2006.

 For more see Monsanto, Genetic Pollution and Monopolism.

-Courtesy Michael Hansen, Ph.D., Senior Scientist, Consumer Reports:
+Courtesy of Michael Hansen, Ph.D., Senior Scientist at Consumer Reports:

 An issue of growing concern is the Campaign to Label Genetically Engineered Foods .
-Many have questioned why it is that while consumers in all of Europe and about fifty other countries around the world including including Japan, India and even China have the right to know through strict labeling which foods contain GM ingredients and thus to make an informed choice consumers in the United States, purportedly the bastion of freedom, democracy and the "free market" in the world are denied this same right.
+Many have questioned why it is that while consumers in all of Europe and about fifty other countries around the world including Japan, India and China are guaranteed the right to know through strict labeling standards what foods contain GM ingredients, while consumers in the United States are denied this same right.
 Polls indicate that the great majority of Americans who are aware of the issue want labels.

 Monsanto made news in 2004 when it decided to withdraw its GM wheat from the market due to worldwide opposition.
 Environmental risks of GM wheat.
 Update: Monsanto has apparently changed its mind and again is attempting to commence cultivation of GM wheat. "'We’re encouraged,' says Monsanto’s Trish Jordan.
 'There may be some opportunity for us to re-enter the wheat space'" .
 This has created a furor with wheat growers, see Definitive Global Rejection of Genetically Engineered Wheat.

-Farmers in India are finding that the "biotechnology revolution" is having a devastating effect on their crop lands and personal debt levels.
+Farmers in India are finding that the "biotechnology revolution" is having a devastating effect on their crop lands and personal debt levels, according to Vandana Shiva, leader of the movement to oust Monsanto from India.
 "In 1998, the World Bank's structural adjustment policies forced India to open up its seed sector to global corporations like Cargill, Monsanto, and Syngenta.
 The global corporations changed the input economy overnight.
-Farm saved seeds were replaced by corporate seeds which needed fertilizers and pesticides and could not be saved" Says Vandana Shiva, leader of the movement to oust Monsanto from India.
+Farm saved seeds were replaced by corporate seeds which needed fertilizers and pesticides and could not be saved," Shiva has written.

 Mexican Maize Mischief

-Dr Ignacio Chapela, Associate Professor at UC Berkeley and graduate student David Quist were the target of attack by Monsanto after publishing a paper in the science journal Nature telling of contamination of indiginous Mexican maize (corn) with GMOs.
-The lead-up to the incident, however, is downright spooky (1).
-Still, Chapela was determined to publish what they found.
-So Monsanto employed the services of a firm called Bivings Group which used a phony e-mail campaign to persuade the prestigious science journal Nature to retract the paper, the first time in the publication´s 133 year history that it had ever retracted a paper
+Dr Ignacio Chapela, Associate Professor at UC Berkeley, and graduate student David Quist were the target of attack by Monsanto after publishing a paper in the science journal Nature telling of the contamination of indigenous Mexican maize (corn) with GMOs.
+Monsanto employed the services of a firm called Bivings Group, which used a phony e-mail campaign to persuade the prestigious science journal Nature to retract the paper, the first time in the publication's 133 year history that it had ever retracted a paper.

 - "Agent Orange was manufactured by Monsanto, Dow Chemicals (manufacturers of napalm), Uniroyal, Hercules, Diamond Shamrock, Thompson Chemical and TH Agriculture.
 Monsanto [was] the main supplier.
 The Agent Orange produced by Monsanto had dioxin levels many times higher than that produced by Dow Chemicals, the other major supplier of Agent Orange to Vietnam....
 Monsanto's involvement with the production of dioxin contaminated 2,4,5-T dates back to the late 1940s.
 'Almost immediately workers started getting sick with skin rashes, inexplicable pains in the limbs, joints and other parts of the body, weakness, irritability, nervousness and loss of libido,' to quote Peter Sills, author of a forthcoming book on dioxins.
 Internal Monsanto memos show that Monsanto knew of the problems but once again a cover-up was the order of the day....
 Operation Hades, later changed to Operation Ranch Hand, sprayed 6 million acres of forest in Vietnam, 19 million gallons of defoliant.
 The intention was to turn Vietnam into desert, to cause such destruction that Vietnam would never recover....
 The most gruesome legacy caused by spraying Vietnam with dioxin contaminated Agent Orange was that born by the Vietnamese themselves.
 In a locked room of Tu Du Obstetrical and Gynaecological Hospital in Saigon are rows of formaldehyde-filled jars containing deformed fetuses, a grotesque illustration of Man's inhumanity to Man.
 The level of poverty in Vietnam prevents the preservation of further examples.
 Many of the living have fared little better, limb deformities, cancers."

-For more see Monsanto, Agent Orange, Dioxins and Plan Columbia.
+For more, see Monsanto, Agent Orange, Dioxins and Plan Colombia.

 Monsanto's Legal Battles Against Farmers

-Monsanto has sued many a farmer when their GM crops have turned up on the farmer's fields even though the farmers say they never planted them (examples) .
-For an alarming expose of Monsanto's legal battles with American farmers see the report Monsanto vs. U.S. Farmers.
+For an expose of Monsanto's legal battles with American farmers see the report: Monsanto vs. U.S. Farmers.

 Monsanto, ever on the lookout for a new financial opportunity, especially one which, on the surface at least, appears to be benevolent found one in biofuels.
 The growing of corn, in Monsanto's case, genetically engineered corn, for the production of ethanol purportedly to reduce the use of fossil fuels .
 Unfortunately though, as is often the case with Monsanto, this silver lining has a rather large and ominous cloud, and in the massive diversion of land once used to grow food to growing crops for the fueling of automobiles yet another crisis has ensued.
 In early 2010, Monsanto, along with other biotech companies and philanthropists, became involved in an ongoing project designed to develop new African drought-tolerant maize varieties.
 While the new seeds promise increased yields during drought years, the project (specifically Monsanto's involvement) is not without controversy.